twoerd/large_cast_rpg/README.md

 -   Calculation: Strength
 -   Strong effect: The victim suffers a -3 penalty to Control and Fighting Mind for the following 2 rounds.
-They are then pushed or pulled one space (the attacker chooses which space).
-This movement overrides any Dodge movement.
-If they are pushed, the attacker must finish the action at Dagger or Sword distance.
-If they are pulled, the attacker must finish the action at Dagger distance.
+They are then pushed or pulled one space.
+In a push, the attacker chooses which space the victim moves back to, then approaches to Dagger of Sword distance.
+    In a pull, the victim moves to Dagger distance.
 -   Weak effect: The victim suffers a -1 penalty to Control and Fighting Mind the following 2 rounds.
 -   Defended by: Dodge or Strength